Skip to main content

 How much does a funeral cost in the UK in 2026?

-The average UK funeral costs around £4,141 in 2026.
-A cremation with a service averages £4,200 and a burial around £5,400.
-Direct cremation, the cheapest option, starts from around £995 with no service.
+According to the SunLife Cost of Dying Report 2026, a traditional attended funeral averages £4,510, and a simple attended funeral £3,828.
+A traditional attended cremation averages £4,200 and a traditional attended burial £5,440.
+Direct cremation, the cheapest option, averages £1,628 and starts from around £1,095 with the national providers.
 Prices vary significantly by region, with London and the South East being the most expensive.

 Do I have to pay for the funeral upfront?

-Most funeral directors will wait for payment until after the funeral.
-Some offer payment plans.
-Banks will often release money from the deceased person's account specifically for funeral costs, even before probate is granted.
-If you are on means-tested benefits, you can apply for a Funeral Expenses Payment to help cover costs.
+Most funeral directors will wait for payment until after the funeral, and some offer payment plans.
+Banks will often release money from their account specifically for funeral costs, even before probate is granted.
+If you are on means-tested benefits, you can apply for a Funeral Expenses Payment to help with the cost.

 How much does probate cost in 2026?